-We inherit our microbiome from our mother who inherited her microbiome from her mother as it is passed from generation to generation.
+We inherit our microbiome from our mother, who inherited her microbiome from her mother as it is passed from generation to generation.
 How we are born, our environment, and how we are fed as a baby all influence early gut health.

 Babies who are born via cesarean section have different gut bacteria than babies who are born vaginally.
-There was a large-scale study done in the UK of 596 babies analyzing gut microbiota samples by looking at fecal samples of the babies at age 4, 7, and 21 days old.
-314 of the babies were born vaginally and 282 were born via cesarean section.
-(2) They found that the babies born vaginally had gut bacteria from their mother’s gut and not from their vagina.
+There was a large-scale study done in the UK of 596 babies analyzing gut microbiota samples by looking at fecal samples of the babies at ages 4, 7, and 21 days old.
+314 of the babies were born vaginally, and 282 were born via cesarean section.
+(2) They found that the babies born vaginally had gut bacteria from their mother’s gut, not their vagina.
 Babies born via cesarean section had gut bacteria that seemed to come from the hospital environment.
-Another consideration is the routine use of antibiotics during a cesarean birth.
+Another consideration is the routine use of antibiotics during cesarean birth.
 This can also play a part in the composition of the microbiome.

-As the babies in the study got older, the differences seemed to have mostly disappeared in the two groups except for commensal bacteria Bacteroides which are important for preventing and curing intestinal inflammation.
+As the babies in the study got older, the differences mostly disappeared in the two groups except for commensal bacteria Bacteroides which are important for preventing and curing intestinal inflammation.
 (1) Even at 9 months old, the babies born by cesarean section had little to no Bacteroides even though they had been breastfed for at least 6 months.
 (3)

 Breast milk contains oligosaccharides.
-Oligosaccharides, which are not digestible by the baby, are carbohydrates in breast milk that provide food for the good bacteria like Bifidobacterium which is the primary bacterial strain in the infant.
+Oligosaccharides, which are not digestible by the baby, are carbohydrates in breast milk that provide food for the good bacteria like Bifidobacterium, which is the primary bacterial strain in the infant.
 (8) Feeding this important bacteria impacts greater gut diversity later in life.
 Bifidobacterium helps prevent infections, helps create the infant's immune system, and digests the healthy sugars in breast milk.
 (4)

 Over the past 100 years, it has been shown that there has been a decrease in the amount of Bifidobacterium in the infant's gut.
 It is thought that the increased use of antibiotics has contributed to this change.
 If a birthing parent has used antibiotics throughout life, their gut health and their baby’s can be compromised.
 (7)

 Many challenges seen during breastfeeding have their roots in gut health.
-Healing the gut of the lactating parent improves their health and that of their baby.
+Healing the mom's gut improves their health and that of their baby.
 (5) Eating a nutrient-dense diet and taking probiotics can help reduce inflammation in the body and allow the gut lining to heal.
 As this happens, symptoms often begin to disappear.

 Symptoms of compromised gut health in babies:

-- skin rashes or eczema
+skin rashes or eczema

-Symptoms of compromised gut health in moms:
+Symptoms of compromised gut health in parents:

-- low milk supply
+low milk supply

-- overactive milk ejection reflex
+overactive milk ejection reflex

-- insufficient glandular tissue
+insufficient glandular tissue

-- recurrent plugged ducts
+recurrent plugged ducts

-- mastitis and other imbalances(5)
+mastitis and other imbalances(5)

 Probiotics containing Lactobacillus gasseri, Lactobacillus fermentum, and Lactobacillus salivarius strains are particularly beneficial while breastfeeding.
-These bacteria will adhere to the intestinal lining leaving no room for dangerous pathogens to live.
+These bacteria will adhere to the intestinal lining, leaving no room for dangerous pathogens to live.
 They help restore balance and prevent illness and allergies in babies.
-(6) These strains reduce the occurrence of breast dysbiosis and can help resolve mastitis.
+(6) These strains reduce the occurrence of breast dysbiosis and can be helpful in resolving mastitis.

 Other ways to promote gut health:

 Reduce sugar intake

-- Use chemical-free cleaners in your home
+Use chemical-free cleaners in your home

-- Eat less meat(9)
+Eat less meat(9)

 Avoid taking antibiotics unnecessarily